Recorder study programme at the Conservatorium van Amsterdam is planned in blocks ('BlokfluitBLOK'),

 See also the general information on 'free

-space' electives in the electives programme of the Amsterdam School of
+space' electives in the electives programme of the Amsterdam University of

 the Arts (AHK).
 Additionally, students must choose from the AHK selection (theatre,